 The interior design was done by Jennifer.
 She used Pinterest to organize all their selections for the project, from plumbing fixtures to lighting to furniture.

 Jennifer describes her style as “Mid-Century Modern mixed with traditional elements, classic and timeless.”
-Instead of looking at finished rooms for inspiration, or sticking to a single style or brand, Jennifer finds a piece she likes and then finds other other pieces to complement it, looking at what elements they have in common.
+Instead of looking at finished rooms for inspiration, or sticking to a single style or brand, Jennifer finds a piece she likes and then finds other pieces to complement it, looking at what elements they have in common.
 For example, she knew she wanted a mirror above her bed that would play off the angles of the ceiling, and a Google search led her to the perfect fit at Walmart.
 The ceiling fans are another unique find, from Amazon.

 The dresser is an Ikea piece which Jennifer customized by painting the drawers white and adding hardware; she is currently working on new nightstands to complement it.